 Prepare it earlier in the day and when guests arrive, pop it in the oven and spend time socializing with your guests instead of being stuck in the kitchen!

-Holly’s Tricks for Perfect Results
+Holly’s Tips for Perfect Results

 • Always thaw the frozen seafood fully, and pat it dry to prevent a watery sauce.